mlabonne/llm-course/README.md

 - [colah's blog - Understanding LSTM Networks](https://colah.github.io/posts/2015-08-Understanding-LSTMs/): A more theoretical article about the LSTM network.

 ## 🧑‍🔬 The LLM Scientist

+This section of the course focuses on learning how to build the best possible LLMs using the latest techniques.

 ![](img/roadmap_scientist.png)